Last Updated on December 24, 2024

 Day 2: Rishikesh – Barkot

-We reached Rishikesh quite early in the morning.
-Much before the city is taken over by its characteristic throngs.
-Our tour guide informed us that we would leave towards Barkot only in the afternoon.
-That leaves half a day free for exploration of Rishikesh!
+We reached Rishikesh quite early in the morning, well before the city was taken over by its characteristic throngs.
+Our tour guide informed us that we would leave for Barkot only in the afternoon, leaving us with half a day free to explore Rishikesh!
 I had been to Rishikesh before, so I knew what to expect.
-One of the pleasures of travelling with a group is that everything takes on a different tone, it’s like the characters of the group lets us see the place through new eyes again.
-We went through the iconic sites in Rishikesh- Laxman Jhula, Ram Jhula.
-Also, we managed to click quite a few pics with cows!
-We left Rishikesh after having a very sumptuous meal.
-Ain’t I glad that I went with ChardhamTour.in?
-The cook travels with us, letting us all enjoy delicious South Indian meals.
-By afternoon, we were on the road again.
-We stopped at Kempty Falls in between.
-The very sight of such pristine water refreshed my senses.
-I didn’t feel like getting wet though, I was content to let the music of the water lull awake my senses.
-Further drive to Barkot resumed peacefully.
-There’s something about the zigzag mountainous paths that enchant human hearts, maybe it reminds us of the trajectories of life that are never straight.
-I slept like a baby upon reaching hotel Samrat in Barkot.
-I knew a very arduous day laid ahead.
+One of the pleasures of traveling with a group is that everything takes on a different tone.
+It’s like the characters of the group allow us to see the place through new eyes.
+We visited iconic sites in Rishikesh—Laxman Jhula and Ram Jhula—and managed to take several pictures with cows!
+After a sumptuous meal, we left Rishikesh.
+Ain’t I glad I went with ChardhamTour.in?
+The cook travels with us, letting us enjoy delicious South Indian meals.
+By the afternoon, we were back on the road.
+We stopped at Kempty Falls along the way, and the sight of the pristine water refreshed my senses.
+I didn’t feel like getting wet, though.
+I was content to let the sound of the water soothe me.
+The drive to Barkot resumed peacefully.
+There’s something about the zigzag mountainous paths that enchant human hearts, maybe because they remind us of life’s winding trajectories.
+I slept soundly upon reaching the Samrat Hotel in Barkot, knowing an arduous day lay ahead.

 Day 3: Barkot – Janki Chatti – Yamunotri – Barkot

 What a day!
-Today I tasted what it feels like to be on a real pilgrimage.
-Like in the old days.
-When one’s body embraced the perils of the journey as a mark of offering before the deity.
-I woke up well before 4.00 am.
-May be the anticipation of the day didn’t let me sleep further.
-We were dropped till Janki Chatti by motor vehicle in the morning.
-The rest of the journey was to be traversed via trekking.
-By now, I have become friends with quite many in the group.
-Mr. Nagarjuna and his wife is such a jovial couple!
+Today, I experienced what it truly means to be on a pilgrimage, like in the old days when one’s body embraced the challenges of the journey as an offering to the deity.
+I woke up well before 4 a.m.
+Perhaps the anticipation of the day didn’t let me sleep any longer.
+We were driven to Janki Chatti by motor vehicle, from where we began our trek.
+By now, I had become friends with several people in the group.
+Mr. Nagarjuna and his wife were such a jovial couple!
 Their never-ending jokes kept me laughing throughout the trek.
-It is beautiful to witness people grow fonder of each other as time passes; they were a couple who truly loved each other.
-Unlike many others, we decided to walk uphill.
-One could hire a pony or palki to ease the difficulties of the uphill trek.
-I felt quite afraid on my way up many a time, the trail is made on a steep gradient.
-It took us 4.5 hours to actually reach the temple premises.
-The first 2-3 kms wasn’t that difficult to climb, it’s the second half of the trail that was actually challenging.
-The climb gets steeper, and the road seemed too narrow.
-I was afraid people might bump into each other and fall off!
-Of course, that was just my mind creating panicky stories.
-How glad was I to share company with Nagarjuna family.
-But I must admit one thing, the sights of gushing waterfalls and the sound of Yamuna streaming down as we got closer to the temple made it seem like I was part of a nature adventure film!
+It’s beautiful to witness people grow fonder of each other as time passes; they truly loved each other.
+Unlike many others, we decided to walk uphill, even though one could hire a pony or palki to ease the uphill trek.
+At times, I felt afraid, especially on the steep gradient.
+It took us 4.5 hours to reach the temple premises.
+The first 2-3 kilometers weren’t difficult, but the second half of the trail was quite challenging.
+The climb grew steeper, and the road seemed narrow.
+I feared people might bump into each other and fall off, though that was just my mind creating panicky scenarios.
+How glad I was to have the Nagarjuna family’s company.
+But I must admit, the sight of gushing waterfalls and the sound of the Yamuna River as we got closer to the temple made me feel like I was in a nature adventure film!

-There are two idols of River goddesses in the temple.
-The black one represented Yamuna Maa, while the white one stood for Maa Ganga.
-There’s also an idol for Hanuman Ji at the temple.
-After circumambulating the idols three times, we went to get the Prasadam of boiled potatoes from Surya Kund.
-It amazes me to think such hot water springs from underneath earth in such a cold environ.
+In the temple, there were two idols of river goddesses—one black for Yamuna Maa and the other white for Maa Ganga.
+There was also an idol of Hanuman Ji.
+After circumambulating the idols three times, we went to receive Prasadam—boiled potatoes from Surya Kund.
+It amazed me to think such hot water springs from underneath the earth in such a cold environment.
 The Prasadam is prepared by boiling the potatoes wrapped in muslin cloth.

-I really enjoyed the walk downhill.
-My fears had eased their hold over me.
+I truly enjoyed the downhill walk, as my fears had eased.
 I was at leisure to enjoy the scenic beauty of the mountains.
-Suddenly a thought emerged in my mind which pulled me further into a state of presence.
-That I might never walk this way ever again.
+Suddenly, a thought crossed my mind: I might never walk this path again.
 How short is this mortal life!
 How few our journeys!
-How fewer do we remember to truly be present to Life just as it is.
+How often do we forget to truly be present to life as it is?

-I dozed off on our way back.
-My body really needed rest.
-I retired for an early sleep.
+I dozed off on the way back.
+My body really needed rest, and I retired early for the night.

 Day 4: Barkot – Uttarkashi

-Well, there’s hardly anything which a good sleep doesn’t cure.
+Well, there’s hardly anything a good sleep can’t cure.
 But my legs still ached a bit in the morning.
-Thankfully, I carried a bottle of Arnica with me.
-I knew one or two doses of the medicine would relieve me of all pains and aches.
-Today we were taken to Uttarkashi hotel, one named Hotel Bhagirathi.
-I loved the room I was allotted to, with its beautiful scenery outside my window.
-I didn’t join in for most of the sightseeing scheduled for the day.
-I needed a quiet day for rejuvenation.
-I was seized with a sudden urge to go visit the Kashi Vishwanath Temple by the evening though.
-How can I come this far and miss visiting the Shiva temple.
-Well, the temple was every bit as sacred as one would expect of its very name.
-So was the Shakti Temple with its huge trident!
-The Trishul venerated as the embodiment of Shakti is truly massive.
-I was seized with a sudden gusto of awe for the Divine Mother.
-After all, everything is Mother’s play.
-This whole world of Maya, the force that entraps us in its entanglements, the Grace that can free us from the same.
+Thankfully, I had carried a bottle of Arnica with me.
+I knew one or two doses would relieve me of the pain.
+Today, we were taken to Uttarkashi, to a hotel named Hotel Bhagirathi.
+I loved the room I was given, with its beautiful scenery outside the window.
+I didn’t join the group for most of the sightseeing, as I needed a quiet day to rejuvenate.
+However, I had a sudden urge to visit the Kashi Vishwanath Temple in the evening.
+How could I come this far and miss visiting the Shiva temple?
+The temple was as sacred as one would expect, and the Shakti Temple with its massive Trishul (trident) was equally awe-inspiring.
+I was filled with a sudden sense of reverence for the Divine Mother.
+After all, everything is the Mother’s play—this world of Maya that entraps us, and the Grace that can free us from it.

-Back in the hotel, I dreamt of Mother.
-I woke up with a certain sense of having been embraced by Her.
-I couldn’t help but sob, it felt as if I am shedding grief I didn’t know I had been holding on for many decades.
+Back at the hotel, I dreamt of the Mother.
+When I woke up, I felt as if I had been embraced by Her.
+I couldn’t help but sob, feeling that I was shedding grief I didn’t even know I had been holding onto for decades.

 Day 05: Uttarkashi – Gangotri

 Wow!
 Just wow!
-How can one describe the marvellous scenic beauty that awaits one on the path to Gangotri shrine!
-Never before had I ever come across anywhere as beautiful as the places we drove past on this day.
-I don’t recollect all the place names, Sukhi Top, Harsil being two of them.
-They say some famous Bollywood movie was shot in Harsil.
-We drove past many idyllic apple orchards.
-We must have climbed up and down over four mountains on the journey.
+How can one describe the magnificent beauty of the path to Gangotri?
+Never before had I seen places as beautiful as those we drove past that day.
+Some of the locations were Sukhi Top and Harsil—where, I was told, a famous Bollywood movie was shot.
+We passed many idyllic apple orchards and climbed over four mountains on the journey.

-Gangotri darshan was as easy as Yamunotri was difficult.
-Although my body no longer ached, how glad was I that the darshan involved no trekking!
-The iridescent Gangotri temple appeared every bit as serene as the holy Ganges herself.
-There are idols of Lord Shiva, Lord Ganesha, Lord Hanuman and even King Bhagirath inside the temple premises.
+The Gangotri darshan was much easier than the Yamunotri trek.
+My body no longer ached, and I was relieved that this darshan involved no trekking.
+The serene Gangotri Temple appeared as iridescent as the holy Ganges herself.
+Inside the temple, there were idols of Lord Shiva, Lord Ganesha, Lord Hanuman, and King Bhagirath.

-I resolved in my mind to return once again to Gangotri.
-I want to go to till Gaumukh glacier and see the actual physical origin of Bhagirathi stream.
-The very thought fills my heart with such warmth; I knew I would return soon.
+I resolved to return to Gangotri one day.
+I want to reach the Gaumukh Glacier and see the physical origin of the Bhagirathi stream.
+The thought fills my heart with warmth—I knew I would return soon.

 Day 6: Srinagar

-I really enjoyed the bus ride today.
-Few of us sang, some ever tried a hand at dancing.
-But thanks to the meandering mountain trails, they resigned themselves to mere clapping of hands.
-I didn’t know Usha sang so beautifully.
-I almost had tears in her eyes listening to her.
-A very familiar ache resonated in her voice, I felt so much closer to her.
+I thoroughly enjoyed the bus ride today.
+Some of us sang, while others attempted dancing, but thanks to the meandering mountain trails, they had to settle for clapping along.
+I had no idea Usha could sing so beautifully.
+I almost had tears in my eyes listening to her.
+Her voice resonated with a familiar ache, bringing me closer to her.
 I knew I had met a friend for life.

-They halted us at Tehri dam en route.
-Everyone went crazy clicking a hundred pictures.
+En route, we stopped at Tehri Dam, and everyone went crazy taking a hundred pictures.
 I wasn’t in the mood for photography.
 I just let my eyes soak in nature’s divine beauty.
-A few poems knocked at the veils of my consciousness.
-I needed to pen it down before they disappeared into the thin mist they were birthed from.
+A few poems came to mind, and I had to quickly write them down before they vanished into the mist from which they were born.

 Day 7: Dhari Devi Temple – Rudraprayag – Sitapur

-We started earlier than usual today.
-We were to meet the much feared Goddess at Dhari Devi Temple.
-I have heard rumours of her fury behind the 2013 floods.
-It’s hard for me to imagine Mother as being anything other than the benevolent presence she appears to me as.
-But then who can understand her maya?
+We started earlier than usual today as we were to meet the much-feared Goddess at Dhari Devi Temple.
+I had heard rumors about her fury being linked to the 2013 floods.
+It’s hard for me to imagine the Mother as anything other than the benevolent presence she has always appeared to me as.
+But who can truly understand her maya?

 I was struck by the intense presence of Shakti at the temple site.
 One cannot deny its spiritual potency.
-We also witnessed the beautiful communion of rivers Alakananda and Mandakini at Rudraprayag, the first of the five confluences we would see in the coming days.
-In fact, the tour guide tells they are clubbed together as ‘panch prayag’.
+We also witnessed the beautiful confluence of the Alaknanda and Mandakini rivers at Rudraprayag, the first of the five confluences we would encounter in the coming days.
+In fact, the tour guide mentioned they are collectively known as the ‘Panch Prayag.’

-Upon reaching Sitapur, we were ushered into the hotel.
-The next day would have us embark on, perhaps, the most challenging trajectory in the entire pilgrimage – Kedarnath Trek.
-I needed to sleep well for the taxing day ahead.
+Upon reaching Sitapur, we were escorted to the hotel.
+The next day would take us on what was perhaps the most challenging part of the pilgrimage – the Kedarnath trek.
+I needed a good night’s rest for the taxing day ahead.

 Day 8: Sonprayag – Gaurikund – Kedarnath

-We had the VIP passes.
-We enjoyed such a blissful darshan.
-Let us just I fell more in love with Shiva.
+We had VIP passes, and the darshan was blissful.
+Let me just say, I fell even more in love with Shiva.

-Once we reached Sonprayag, we were driven to hotel JPG at Sitapur.
-Those of us who trekked till the temple, instead of choosing to fly via helicopter, were very physically exhausted.
-We retired for an early night.
+Once we reached Sonprayag, we were driven to Hotel JPG at Sitapur.
+Those of us who trekked to the temple, rather than flying via helicopter, were physically exhausted.
+We retired early for the night.

 Day 09: Joshimath – Badrinath

-We are already nine days into the pilgrimage.
-And the only dham left in the chardham yatra is Badrinath.
-It appeared to me as if I have always been on this journey.
-As if my life prior to the journey vaporized away into some distant cocoon I could not access easily.
-As if the people on this trip were my family.
-Sharing a pilgrimage with strangers has a way of bringing you closer to yourself and everyone.
-My personal diary entries have become much more vivid, it’s as if I have begun to recognise the strange tongues dreams talked to me in.
+By now, we were already nine days into the pilgrimage, and the only dham left in the Char Dham Yatra was Badrinath.
+It felt as though I had always been on this journey, as if my life before this trip had vaporized into a distant memory, something I could no longer easily access.
+The people on this trip seemed like family.
+Sharing a pilgrimage with strangers has a way of bringing you closer to yourself and to everyone around you.
+My personal diary entries had become more vivid, as if I had begun to recognize the strange languages dreams spoke to me in.

-If I had to pick a favourite day in the entire trip, it would be this.
-How can it not be with all the different confluences we witnessed along the course of the same day?
-Each of the confluences at Karnaprayag, Nandprayag and Vishnuprayag had its own unique tempo.
-I let my camera record the dazzling beauty of the confluences.
+If I had to pick a favorite day of the entire trip, it would be this one.
+How could it not be, with all the different confluences we witnessed along the way?
+Each of the confluences at Karnaprayag, Nandprayag, and Vishnuprayag had its own unique rhythm.
+I let my camera capture the dazzling beauty of each confluence.

-We even stopped at the famous Narsimha Temple at Joshimath.
-I felt saturated upon reaching hotel Yoga at Badrinath.
-The promise of a spiritually enchanting day ahead helped me lose myself deeper in the recesses of sleep.
+We also stopped at the famous Narsimha Temple in Joshimath.
+I felt fulfilled by the time we reached Hotel Yoga at Badrinath.
+The promise of a spiritually enriching day ahead helped me lose myself in deep sleep.

 Day 10: Badrinath – Mana Village – Pipalkoti

-I woke up earlier than usual so as to enjoy a beautiful darshan of Lord Badrinarayan.
-It was every bit as beautiful as the hymns of Badrinarayan aarti I have been in the habit of waking up to in the morning.
+I woke up earlier than usual to enjoy the beautiful darshan of Lord Badrinarayan.
+It was every bit as beautiful as the hymns of the Badrinarayan aarti I had been waking up to each morning.
 I couldn’t get enough of the temple.
-Even after everybody retired, I lingered around soaking in the spiritual nectar of the temple.
+Even after everyone else had retired, I lingered, soaking in the spiritual nectar of the temple.

 Just when I thought the day couldn’t get any better, we were taken to the beautiful Mana village.
-A stroll across this ‘last Indian village’ brought many instances of Mahabharata back to life.
-I particularly enjoyed the sight of Saraswati River.
-Just knowing that Mahabharata was penned down in this soil gave me Goosebumps.
+A stroll through this ‘last Indian village’ brought many instances from the Mahabharata to life.
+I particularly enjoyed the sight of the Saraswati River.
+Just knowing that the Mahabharata was written in this land gave me goosebumps.

 Day 11: Devprayag – Haridwar

-This was the actual last day of the trip, although our cohort would continue together for one more day.
-We witnessed the most iconic of all confluences, Devprayag!
-It is from Devprayag that Ganga earns her name.
-The merger of the furious Alakananda and peaceful Bhagirathi to form Ganga is a true sight to behold!
+This was technically the last day of the trip, although our group would continue together for one more day.
+We witnessed the most iconic of all confluences – Devprayag!
+It is from Devprayag that the Ganga earns her name.
+The merging of the mighty Alaknanda and the peaceful Bhagirathi rivers to form the Ganga is a sight to behold!

-We reached Haridwar by afternoon.
-I was caught by an unearthly sense of fatigue.
-As if my soul had already striped her desire to be on the movement, all I longed for was the stable foothold of my home.
-I talked to my mother longer than usual.
-I missed her terribly.
-She wanted to come on a similar pilgrimage with me, it seems.
-May be next year.
+We reached Haridwar by afternoon, and an unearthly sense of fatigue overtook me.
+It felt as though my soul had already stripped away its desire to be on the move.
+All I longed for was the stable foundation of my home.
+I spoke to my mother longer than usual, missing her terribly.
+She had expressed a desire to come on a similar pilgrimage with me next year.

-Haridwar aarti was the beautiful highlight.
-If at all I had any sense of anything missing, the aarti filled up the recess.
-I wanted to stand ashore the thousand floating diyas forever.
-It was as if the night had particularly embellished herself for our indulgence.
-It was a perfect way to wind up this eventful trip.
+The Haridwar aarti was the perfect highlight of the day.
+If I had felt anything was missing, the aarti filled that space.
+I wanted to stand by the shore, watching the thousand floating diyas, forever.
+It was as though the night had dressed itself beautifully for our indulgence.
+It was the perfect way to end this eventful trip.

 Day 12: Delhi – Home

-We were back in Delhi by morning, thanks to the overnight journey.
-I felt a sudden sense of gratitude for the organisers of this trip, the tour manager, the guide, the cook and everyone who had taken care of our many demands while on the journey so warmly.
-And I had tears in my eyes parting with the few friends who have been akin to family in the past ten days or so.
+We returned to Delhi by morning, thanks to the overnight journey.
+I felt a sudden surge of gratitude for the organizers of this trip, the tour manager, the guide, the cook, and everyone who had warmly taken care of our many needs during the journey.
+I had tears in my eyes as I parted from the few friends who had become akin to family over the past ten days.

-The trip bloomed in perfect accordance with divine will.
+The trip had unfolded perfectly in alignment with divine will.
 I truly felt changed on a deeper level.
-What contours it would take in my regular life is yet to be seen.
-As of now, I am glad to part ways for my beloved home.
+What shape this transformation will take in my everyday life is yet to be seen, but for now, I am happy to be heading home.

 Thanks for sharing a great experience with us.
 It’s a pleasure to read about your experience with Char Dham yatra.